 Pico and microhydro power (P/MHP) systems (defined as systems with a capacity smaller than 100 kW) have a huge potential in many remote areas around the world and especially in the humid and hilly regions of South and Southeast Asia.
 Although micro hydro is well established in several countries in the region, it has yet to reach its full potential.

 The needs that are primarily addressed for off-grid communities are electrical services, such as for lighting and communications, as well as productive and agricultural uses such as milling or irrigation.
 In the current context of high fuel and electricity prices this technology can also play an important role in generating clean electricity in areas that are connected to the national grid, but which suffer from an unreliable electricity supply.

-For the initial three years, the regional coordinator responsible for the network activities was Janathakshan (Guarantee) Limited, located in Colombo, Sri Lanka.
-Since 2015, MHP expert Dipti Vaghela has taken over the coordinating role.
+Since 2015, MHP expert Dipti Vaghela (left) has taken over the coordinating role.